rarepotato8de/3x3macropad/README.md

 ## Showcase

-Here are a few pictures of the macropad:
+Here are a few pictures of the macropad (old versions, for the newest look at the build guide!):

 ![Alt text](resources/black2.jpg)